Why Install Locally?

 sudo journalctl -u coreflux -f

-Download and install Coreflux, then register it as a Windows service.
+Download and install Coreflux, then register it as a Windows service using the native sc tool.

 Download the Windows zip from coreflux.org/downloads